PX4/PX4-Devguide/en/simulation/gazebo.md

 # Gazebo Simulation

 [Gazebo](http://gazebosim.org) is a powerful 3D simulation environment for autonomous robots that is particularly suitable for testing object-avoidance and computer vision.
-It can also be used for [multi-vehicle simulation](../simulation/multi-vehicle-simulation.md) and is commonly used with [ROS](../simulation/ros_interface.md), a collection of tools for automating vehicle control.
+It can also be used for [multi-vehicle simulation](../simulation/multi-vehicle-simulation.md).

 **Supported Vehicles:** Quad ([Iris](../airframes/airframe_reference.md#copter_quadrotor_wide_3dr_iris_quadrotor) and [Solo](../airframes/airframe_reference.md#copter_quadrotor_x_3dr_solo), Hex (Typhoon H480), [Generic quad delta VTOL](../airframes/airframe_reference.md#vtol_standard_vtol_generic_quad_delta_vtol), Tailsitter, Plane, Rover, Submarine (coming soon!)

-> **Tip** See [Simulation](/simulation/README.md) for general information about simulators, the simulation environment and available simulation configuration (e.g. supported vehicles).
+> **Tip** Gazebo is often used with [ROS](../ros/README.md), a toolkit/offboard API for automating vehicle control.
+If you plan to use PX4 with ROS you should instead [follow the instructions here](../simulation/ros_interface.md) to install Gazebo as part of ROS!

 {% youtube %}https://www.youtube.com/watch?v=qfFF9-0k4KA&vq=hd720{% endyoutube %}